Orange Line (DART): Planning and construction

-The Orange Line was planned as an extension to the DART Light Rail system at least as early as 2006, when DART's 2030 System Plan described a "Northwest Corridor" route with expected revenue service to both Love Field and DFW Airport by 2013.
+Light rail transit in the Las Colinas area was first studied in 2000 as part of DART's Northwest Corridor study.
+The study proposed two lines, which evolved into the northern and western segments of the modern-day Green Line and Orange Line, respectively.
+In 2006, the two lines (with their current colors) were incorporated into DART's 2030 Transit System Plan, with revenue service to D/FW Airport expected in 2013.

-On March 12, 2007, the City of Dallas officials and DART made an agreement to make Love Field Station a surface-level facility, concluding a long debate over whether or not to make it an underground station closer to the airport.
+While the original plan accepted by the Federal Transit Administration had the line travel west of Dallas Love Field, the City of Dallas wanted DART to consider realigning it to tunnel under the airport to facilitate a direct airport link.
+However, on March 12, 2007, officials from both parties agreed to make Love Field Station a surface-level facility, concluding a long debate over whether or not to make it an underground station closer to the airport.
+That ultimately led to the retention of the original FTA-approved plan.

 On December 5, 2007, the Dallas Morning News ran a story reporting that DART President Gary Thomas said a previous cost estimate of $988 million was too low.
 The new cost estimate for the 14-mile project was $1.8 – $1.9 billion, he said.
 The $900 million overrun in costs caused considerable outrage among political leaders in Irving, Texas, the city the line runs through on its way to Dallas/Fort Worth International Airport.
 The Irving leaders conducted an inquiry into the cost overruns.
 Texas State Representative Linda Harper Brown sent an official letter to Mr. Thomas also inquiring about the project's cost overruns.

-In February 2010 DART officials warned that the first two phases of the Orange Line might be delayed due to TXDOT problems along State Highway 114, which the Orange Line route follows.
+In February 2010, DART officials warned that the first two phases of the Orange Line might be delayed due to TXDOT problems along State Highway 114, which the Orange Line route follows.
 Utility relocation and road construction was expected to delay access to portions of the construction area where the rail line and highway intersect.
 DART estimated that the delay could push the opening of the Las Colinas extension from December 2011 to August 2012; however, DART also advised that it was determined to keep the original schedule and minimize any delays.

 In June 2010, DART placed new Orange Line construction on indefinite hold due to declining revenue.
 However, on September 15, 2010, the agency said that due to cost savings and federal funds, the plans for the line have been revived.

 On December 13, 2011, DART awarded a contract to design and build the Orange Line extension from Belt Line Road to DFW Airport, valued at about $150 million, with construction to start in early 2012 and an opening date of August 18, 2014, ahead of schedule.